KQM-git/TCL/docs/evidence/characters/anemo/kaedehara-kazuha.md

 **Evidence:**

-1. In the first [video](https://imgur.com/a/LLKsoO5), we can see kazuha doing ONLY ANEMO DMG on his plunge, even though his sword is infused with Cryo before going up.
+1. In the first [video](https://imgur.com/a/LLKsoO5), we can see Kazuha doing ONLY ANEMO DMG on his plunge, even though his sword is infused with Cryo before going up.
 We can vaguely visualize his sword getting Anemo infused during plunge.

 2. In the second [video](https://imgur.com/a/hR36v3W), we get a better view of the Cryo infusion while going up which is then OVERRIDEN BY KAZUHA'S ANEMO INFUSION.